Ilia-Ko/Audite/README.md

 Some music players, especially standalone devices, do not feel themselves confident enough around such **preliminary** music library.
 Maintenance of typical playlists (see 2 types of playlists in subsection `Playlister.py`) becomes also quite problematic, unless music library is converted into a **normalized** structure (see subsection `Audite.py` below).

-`Cuesplitter.sh` is intended to:
+`Cuesplitter.sh` takes 1 argument (base directory) and is intended to:
-1. find all available cuesheet files recursively starting from a given base directory (e.g. folder `Base` or folder `Artist, A.B.` above)
+1. find all available cuesheet files recursively starting from a given base directory (e.g. folder `Base` or folder `Artist, A.B.`)
 2. for each cuesheet (e.g. `misc.cue`), find a corresponding audio file (`misc.flac`) and split it into multiple music tracks according to defined splitpoint timecodes.
 The tracks are named consistently with cuesheet as `XX.
 Track Title.flac`
 3. annotate resulting music tracks with metadata from the cuesheet and embed cover image (if available) into each track
 4. **rename** processed source audio files like `misc.flac` $\rightarrow$ `misc.flac0`.
 Later, user may manually verify that everything has been split properly and easily erase them with command: